SHAPPY0/serverless_example/README.md

 # serverless_example

-clone this repo using command `git cline https://github.com/SHAPPY0/serverless_example.git`;
+clone this repo using command `git clone https://github.com/SHAPPY0/serverless_example.git`;

-after clone download all dependencies - `npm install`;
+after clone download all dependencies - `npm install`

 To deploy this code in serverless run - `serverless deploy` or `sls deploy`